ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

 .. code-block:: bash

    make uninstall-chart
-   make watch

-This may take a minute or so; use `make watch` to monitor deletion.
-You cannot use `make wait` for this.

 Note that this does not teardown the minikube deployment, it simply unloads the MCCS charts.